OpenFunction/OpenFunction/README.md

 ## 👀 Overview

-[OpenFunction](https://openfunction.dev/) is a cloud-native open source FaaS (Function as a Service) platform aiming to enable users to focus on their business logic without worrying about the underlying runtime environment and infrastructure.
-Users only need to submit business-related source code in the form of functions.
+[OpenFunction](https://openfunction.dev/) is a cloud-native open source FaaS (Function as a Service) platform aiming to let you focus on your business logic without having to maintain the underlying runtime environment and infrastructure.
+You only need to submit business-related source code in the form of functions.

 <div align=center><img src=docs/images/function-lifecycle.svg></div>

-OpenFunction features but not limited to the following:
+OpenFunction features include:

-- Convert business-related function source code to runnable application source code.
+- Converting business-related function source code to application source code.
-- Generate a deployable container image from the converted application source code.
+- Generating ready-to-run container images from the converted application source code.
-- Deploy the generated container image to the underlying runtime environment such as K8s, and automatically scale up and down according to business traffic, and scale to 0 when there is no traffic.
+- Deploying generated container images to any underlying runtime environments such as Kubernetes, and automatically scaling up and down from 0 to N according to business traffic.
-- Provide event management functions for trigger functions.
+- Providing event management functions for trigger functions.
-- Provide additional functions to manage function versions, ingress management etc.
+- Providing additional functions for function version management, ingress management, etc.

-## ☸ CustomResourceDefinitions
+## ☸ Custom Resource Definitions

 <div align=center><img src=docs/images/openfunction-overview.svg></div>

-OpenFunction manages resources in the form of CustomResourceDefinitions (CRD) during the lifecycle of a function.
-You can learn more about it by visiting [Components](docs/concepts/Components.md) or [Concepts](https://openfunction.dev/docs/concepts/).
+OpenFunction manages resources in the form of Custom Resource Definitions (CRD) throughout the lifecycle of a function.
+To learn more about it, visit [Components](docs/concepts/Components.md) or [Concepts](https://openfunction.dev/docs/concepts/).

 ## ✔️ Compatibility

 ### Kubernetes compatibility matrix

-The following versions are supported and work as we test against these versions in their respective branches.
-But note that other versions might work!
+The following Kubernetes versions are supported as we tested against these versions in their respective branches.
+Besides, OpenFunction might also work well with other Kubernetes versions!

 | OpenFunction                                                 | Kubernetes 1.17 | Kubernetes 1.18 | Kubernetes 1.19 | Kubernetes 1.20+ |
 | ------------------------------------------------------------ | --------------- | --------------- | --------------- | ---------------- |